 Kate glistened in a powder blue sequined gown by one of her go-to British designers, Jenny Packham.

-Here's a closer look at the detail on the bodice.
+Below is a closer look at the detail on the bodice.

 The Duchess accessorized with jewelry loaned from The Queen, and carried her Jenny Packham 'Casa' crystal clutch.